Hawthorn berries are tiny fruits that grow on trees and shrubs belonging to the Crataegus genus.

 The genus includes hundreds of species commonly found in Europe, North America, and Asia.

-Their berries are packed with nutrition and have a tart, tangy taste and mild sweetness, ranging in color from yellow to deep red to black (
+These nutrient-rich berries have a tart, tangy taste and mild sweetness.
+They range in color from yellow to dark red (

-For centuries, hawthorn berry has been used as an herbal remedy for digestive problems, heart failure, and high blood pressure.
-In fact, it’s a key part of traditional Chinese medicine since at least 659 A.D. (
+For hundreds of years, people have used hawthorn berry as an herbal remedy for digestive problems, heart issues, and high blood pressure.
+In fact, the berry has been a key part of traditional Chinese medicine since at least 659 A.D. (

-Here are 9 impressive health benefits of hawthorn berry.
+Here are 9 potential health benefits of hawthorn berry.

 - some cancers